Wesleyan-Media-Project/aws-rekognition-image-video-processing/README.md

 This repo contains codes that replicate the workflow used by the Wesleyan Media Project to perform image and video recogonition process on political ads through Amazon Web Services.
 The core functionality this repo provides includes:

-- Text Detecing from Videos: We call the AWS Rekogonition `GetTextDetection`API to extract text from videos.
+- Text Detection from Videos: We call the AWS Rekogonition `GetTextDetection`API to extract text from videos.
-- Face Detecing from Videos: We call the AWS Rekogonition `GetFaceSearch` API to detect faces from videos.
+- Face Detection from Videos: We call the AWS Rekogonition `GetFaceSearch` API to detect faces from videos.
 In addition, we also retrieve persons who matched WMP candidate list through variable "aws_face_vid"
-- Text Decting from Images: We call the AWS Rekognition `DetectText` API for images and return the detected text in a dictionary
+- Text Detection from Images: We call the AWS Rekognition `DetectText` API for images and return the detected text in a dictionary
 - Face Detection and Searching from Images: We call the AWS `DetectFaces` API to detect faces and facial attributes from imagesand; and `SearchFacesByImage`API to search for faces that matches an existing face collection

 ## Objective